dimkr/tootik/FEDERATION.md

 * tootik does not support `ap://` identifiers and location hints.
 * tootik assumes that activity and object IDs don't change: for example, it assumes that `Update` activities for portable posts preserve the `id` field of the original object.
 This matches the expectation of servers that don't support data portability and simplifies the implementation.
 * tootik provides limited support for fetching of objects (like posts) and activities from `/.well-known/apgateway`: replication of data across all actors with the same canonical ID is primarily achieved using forwarding.
-* The RSA key under `publicKey` is generated during registration, so different actors owned by the same DID will use different RSA keys when they talk to servers that don't support Ed25519 signatures.
+* The RSA key under `publicKey` is generated during registration, so different actors owned by the same DID will use different RSA keys when they talk to servers that don't support Ed25519 and ML-DSA-44 signatures.
 Therefore, servers that cache only one RSA key for two actors with the same canonical ID (which shouldn't exist) might fail to validate some signatures.